theoutfield/sc_sncn_motorcontrol/examples/app_demo_motion_control/doc/index.rst

 ============
 **Important**

-It is assumed that before starting this application, the PID parameters for velocity and position control are tuned and set in the software.
+It is assumed that before starting this application, profiler parameters and PID parameters for velocity and position control are tuned and set in the software.
 To do this, please check app_demo_tuning in `synapticon sc_sncn_motorcontrol repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples>`_

 1. :ref:`Assemble your SOMANET device <assembling_somanet_node>`.